What is branded content exactly and what is the deal with it? Well, read on to find out…

-In fact, letting this much freedom of action to people might backfire and turn out to be half a disaster.
+Giving this much freedom to your audience might backfire and turn out to be a total disaster!
 This is what happened to Durex and its SOS Condoms campaign.

 Durex invited its audience on Facebook to select what city in the world should be the recipient of their brand-new idea, a service that would deliver emergency condoms to all couples in need in record times.

 Unfortunately for Durex, voters never took the initiative seriously and the winning city ended up being Batman, a conservative city in Turkey.

 Needless to say, SOS Condoms ended before having a chance of getting started.

 So, be careful on how you handle this double-edged sword!

 Infographic branded content is a powerful tool with a lot of viral potential (58% of marketers use some kind of infographics).